RasmusRPaulsen/DTUImageAnalysis/exercises/ex4-ImageFiltering/readme.md

 ## Border handling

-We can choose border of the image is handled when doing the correlation.
-By default, correlation uses *reflection*.
-We can set it to have a constant value (for example 10) outside the image by:
+When the value of an output pixel at the boundary of the image is computed, a portion of the filter is usually outside the edge of the input image.
+One way to handle this, is to assume that the value of the *off-the-edge pixels* of the image are 0.
+This is called zero padding.
+Since 0 is the value of a black pixel, the output image will have a dark edge.
+Another approach is to *reflect* the actual pixel values of the image to the *off-the-edge-pixel*.
+This is the default behaviour of `correlate`.
+We can also set the *off-the-edge-pixel* to have a constant value (for example 10) by:

 ```python
 res_img = correlate(input_img, weights, mode="constant", cval=10)